IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/SQL Injection/SQLi_A-Theory.md

 - Definition: Attack where the same communication channel is used to both launch the attack and gather results.

 ### Types:
-- 1. Error-based SQLi: Uses error messages to gain database information.
-- 2. Union-based SQLi: Combines results of multiple SELECT statements into a single result.
+- Union-based SQLi: Combines results of multiple SELECT statements into a single result.

 - Impact: `Allows attackers to bypass authentication, access, modify, and delete data.`
 - Prevention: `Disable detailed error messages on live sites, use parameterized queries`, and employ ORM (Object-Relational Mapping) frameworks.